eschulzpsd/RandomFlowerMaker/README.md

 # RandomFlowerMaker
-Makes random flowers using Python turtle
+1. Makes random flowers using Python turtle.
+2. Makes random flowers with a mouse click.